klmcwhirter/oci-shared-images/README.md

    If you are using [bluefin-dx](https://docs.projectbluefin.io/bluefin-dx/#step-2-add-yourself-to-the-right-groups) simply use `ujust dx-mode` and reboot.

-2. The base image in use is able to perform the commands in [./fedora/Containerfile.img-dx](./fedora/Containerfile.img-dx) and  [./debian/Containerfile.img-dx](./debian/Containerfile.img-dx) if debian is left `enabled`.
+2. The base image in use is able to perform the commands in [./fedora/Containerfile.img-dx](./fedora/Containerfile.img-dx) and  [./debian/Containerfile.img-dx](./debian/Containerfile.img-dx) if debian is `enabled`.

 > In addition to those, if you are using `docker` you may want to add `export DBX_CONTAINER_MANAGER=docker` to your .bashrc (or equiv.).
 >